Kafka to HDFS Sync Application

 Select

-option.
-Click onadd default properties
+Specify custom propertiesoption.
+Click onadd default propertiesbutton.

 This expands a key-value editor pre-populated with mandatory properties for this application.
 Change values as needed.

-on HDFS.
+For example, suppose we wish to process all messages from topic transactionsat the kafka server running on localhost port 9092 and write them tooutput.txtunder/user/appuser/outputon HDFS.
 Properties should be set as follows:name value dt.operator.fileOutput.prop.filePath /user/appuser/output dt.operator.fileOutput.prop.outputFileName output.txt dt.operator.kafkaInput.prop.clusters localhost:9092 dt.operator.kafkaInput.prop.initialOffset EARLIEST dt.operator.kafkaInput.prop.topics transactions Details about configuration options are available in Configuration options section.

 -